About Adler University

 Every student progresses through our online graduate programs as part of a specific learning group called a “cohort.”
 We strongly believe this unified group approach is the best way to enhance the learning experience of each candidate, to encourage in-depth discussions related to coursework, and to create professional networking opportunities.

 Online learning offers a great deal of independence and flexibility, but that doesn’t mean that you’re alone.
-Adler’s online student body is supported by the same administrative and academic staff who serve our on-campus students, as well as a Student Services team devoted specifically to our online students.
+Adler’s online student body is supported by the same administrative and academic staff who serve our on-campus students, as well as a Student Success team devoted specifically to our online students.
 Your instructors are also available to answer your questions, provide more information, and connect you with additional resources to help you succeed.
 In addition, your cohort classmates will be a source of ongoing support and collaboration as you progress through your degree program, and well after graduation.